Common Settings

 would work well with cowsay and also ensure there is no shell escaping happening.

-In each case accessing value would be the value passed from the user
+In each case accessing value would be the value passed from the user.

 | Function | Description |